 In some cases, the approval flow might have some exceptions.
 To understand this further, let’s take an example:

 Lucy works in the marketing department of ABC corporation.
 She usually submits her expense reports to her reporting manager, Sally, who then forwards it to the finance team for payment processing.

 However, when Lucy has to handle marketing activities for a Finance summit that her company hosts, her expense approver changes.
 At this point, any expense report that Lucy creates, goes to Rebecca, the event head, and not her reporting manager.

 SUGGESTED READ: Five ways to make expense reporting easier for employees

 Things approvers should keep in mind while reviewing expense reports

 When you decide to streamline the expense report review and approval, you must educate your managers on your organization’s expense policy.
 They should be able to encourage compliance among their employees.
 Employees should be able to remember the policy caps and specifications for each type of expense.
 Here are a couple of things they need to keep in mind while reviewing an expense:

 Following these pointers would enhance policy compliance and control.
 At the same time, it will also accelerate the reimbursement process.
-To make this process is entirely effortless, adopt an automated expense management solution like Fyle.
+To make this process is entirely effortless, automate expense approval processes with expense management solution like Fyle.

 Employees receive email reminders to submit their travel expenses on time.
 They can submit their expense reports either using their cell phones or using the web application.